The Apologetics Study Bible Tour to the Holy Land

 DAY 9 – Tuesday, March 3, 2020: POOL OF BETHESDA / ST. ANNE’S CHURCH / MT. of OLIVES / CHURCH OF ALL NATIONS / GETHSEMANE / GARDEN TOMB / FREE TIME

 (Photo of the Garden Tomb) We begin the day at the Pool of Bethesda (John 5) and St. Anne’s Church, which is perfectly preserved from the Crusader period – with remarkable acoustics.
 Why don’t we sing “Amazing Grace” together!
 You have never heard this hymn sung more sweetly than here.
 Our next destination takes us across the valley to the Mount of Olives and down to the Garden of Gethsemane.
-There are olive trees in this garden 2,000+ years old!
+There are olive trees in this garden with root systems going back to the time of Jesus!
 This is where Jesus prayed before getting betrayed and arrested.
 We then head over to the Garden Tomb!
 A private communion service led by Pastor Kenny Dodd from Clairemont Emmanual Baptist Church in San Diego will be given at a possible site of the tomb.
 The words “He is not here.
 He is risen indeed” will have extra meaning for everyone as we return home the next day from this wonderful trip.
 After lunch, you will have the freedom to head out on your own, with many possibilities, including walking the ramparts around Jerusalem (optional, small extra cost to walk all around the city (NOTE: There are steps, so be careful.)
 Explore the Old City on your own, as we will not see everything on our guided tour; or how about some shopping?
 Tonight archaeologist Joel Kramer will address our group after dinner at the hotel.
 Joel will take over the guiding duties fro the next three days.

 - See a video on Amazing Grace in St. Anne’s Church